Facilitators: Jane Nelsen and Dina Emser

 Paris, France, 75006

-Positive Discipline in the Workplace (working title) (created by Jane Nelsen and Dina Emser, and based on the Positive Discipline program, Jane Nelsen and Lynn Lott) provides a step-by-step approach to sharing experiential activities to connect PD principles with business audiences who want to create a culture of mutual respect in the workplace.
+Positive Discipline in the Workplace (created by Jane Nelsen and Dina Emser, and based on the Positive Discipline program, Jane Nelsen and Lynn Lott) provides a step-by-step approach to sharing experiential activities to connect PD principles with business audiences who want to create a culture of mutual respect in the workplace.
 This program stands alone or offers significant enhancement to other leadership programs; it emphasizes experiential activities to inspire deeper understanding and change.
-Participants love the Peer Coaching Circles because this process provides a fun and effective way for them to get specific help with real opportunities and challenges at work.
+Participants love the Team Problem Solving Steps because this process provides a fun and effective way for them to get specific help with real opportunities and challenges at work.

 - Deepen understanding of how Adler’s principles present a timely, holistic model for businesses.